-- 2 tests written in the weeks 8 and 13.
+- 2 tests written in the half term and at the end of the semester.
 Test 1 will be based on the topics discussed at lectures and seminars throughout the first 6 weeks of the semester.
-Maximum points a student can gain is 50.
-Test 2 will be based on the topics discussed at lectures and seminars in weeks 7-12.
-Maximum points a student can gain is 50.
+Maximum points a student can gain is 40.
+2. Test 2 will be based on the topics discussed at lectures and seminars in weeks 7-12.
+Maximum points a student can gain is 40.